Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > ÖPNV-Mitarbeiter, die Unterstützung von Die Zeit wollen: Tut mir leid, sie unterstützen nur Vergewaltiger.
 [Public transport employees who want support from Die Zeit: Sorry, they only support rapists.]
 >
 > -- Karen Reilly [@akareilly](https://archive.is/LJCeJ) (September 29th 2020)

+On September 24th 2020, an online magazine of [Heise Gruppe](https://archive.is/sQQUS) published [an article](https://archive.is/cmhtB) exploring how the U.S. prosecution criminalised talks at events in Germany -- Chaos Computer Club in December 2013, re:publica in May 2014, a Rosa Luxemburg Foundation conference in June 2015 -- as part of the conspiracy.

+> Die Nennung von drei Events zwischen den Jahren 2013 und 2015 ist nicht nur beachtlich, weil die netzpolitische Szene in Deutschland von US-Stellen beobachtet wurde.
+[The mention of three events between 2013 and 2015 is remarkable, not only because the net-politics scene in Germany was monitored by U.S. agencies.]
+Die erweiterte Anklageschrift weist vor allem darauf hin, dass die US-Justiz die Strafverfolgung neben Assange offenbar auf weitere WikiLeaks-Mitarbeiter ausweiten will.
+[The superceding indictment indicates above all that the U.S. justice system apparently seeks to extend the criminal prosecution beyond Assange to other WikiLeaks staff.]

+The article was also accompanied by [a statement](https://archive.is/4YkfD) by Appelbaum himself:

+> Diese Anklage ist nichts als ein Lawfare und Teil einer umfassenderen Strategie politischer Angriffe auf WikiLeaks, auf Personen im Umfeld von WikiLeaks und auf den investigativen Journalismus als Ganzes.
+[This indictment is nothing more than lawfare and part of a broader strategy of political attacks on WikiLeaks, on individuals associated with WikiLeaks, and on investigative journalism as a whole.]

 On October 3rd 2020, during the seventh annual [Hackers Congress](https://web.archive.org/web/20201005044840/https://digital-totality.hcpp.cz/) at Paralelni Polis, [Appelbaum](https://youtu.be/9Yolhny77BQ?t=7421) again spoke about Assange's case, the grand jury, and the fallout from the **Tor Project**: